King Arthur Was a Gentleman

-King Arthur Was a Gentleman is a 1942 British black-and-white comedy musical film directed by Marcel Varnel and starring Arthur Askey, Evelyn Dall, Peter Graves and Ronald Shiner.
+King Arthur Was a Gentleman is a 1942 British black-and-white comedy musical film directed by Marcel Varnel and starring Arthur Askey, Evelyn Dall, Anne Shelton, Max Bacon, Jack Train and Peter Graves.
 It was written by Marriott Edgar and Val Guest, and was produced by Edward Black and Maurice Ostrer for Gainsborough Pictures.

 Plot

 In the Second World War, the undersized Arthur joins the army to prove himself to his girlfriend Susan, who is in the same unit as him.
 Here, his idealistic notions about King Arthur prompt his messmates to trick him into believing that a sword they have dug up is the fabled Excalibur.
 Armed with this talisman, Arthur strides forth to deal with the Wehrmacht.